 PhyKIT can be used for a multitude of different types of analyses.
-Documentation here provides a step-by-step outline for how to conduct three different types of analyses.
+Documentation here provides a step-by-step outline for how to conduct different types of analyses.

 1. Summarizing information content¶

 PhyKIT implements numerous functions that can be used to examine the information content and help researchers summarize information content and identify potential biases in multiple sequence alignments and phylogenies.

 Among other uses, one use of summarizing information content is to facilitate subsampling larger phylogenomic data matrices to further explore tree space during species-level tree inference or for divergence time estimation.
 (Salichos and Rokas 2013; Liu et al. 2017; Smith et al. 2018; Shen et al. 2018 & 2020; Steenwyk et al. 2019; Walker et al. 2019; Li et al. 2020)